 The activities in your sales process must be measurable for gauging the success and scope of improvement.

-Startup owners must create a flexible sales process for accommodating the dynamic market, tech innovations, or the changes in your own way of operations.
+Startup owners must create a flexible sales process for accommodating the dynamic market, tech innovations, or changes in your own way of operations.

 If you successfully create a sales process with these points in mind, it will easily align with the purchasing journey of your prospects.
 Meaning you will focus on their needs by eradicating your own greed!
 It will also help you improve your startup credibility.

 What’s the difference between sales process and sales methodology?